i-c-stratigraphy/i-c-stratigraphy.github.io/pages/subcommissions.md

 ---
 ## Subcommissions

-The sixteen subcommissions of ICS are listed as follows.
+The seventeen subject subcommissions of ICS are:

 1. [Precambrian Stratigraphy](#precambrian)
 2. [Cryogenian Stratigraphy](#cryogenian)